 A diet rich in vegetables, fruits, and lean proteins can benefit a person with diabetes.
-At the same time, the person should limit their intake of white bread, sweets, and other highly refined foods.
+At the same time, a person with diabetes may need to limit their intake of white bread, sweets, and other highly refined foods.

-Both sugary and starchy carbohydrates can raise blood sugar levels.
+Both sugary and starchy carbohydrates can raise blood sugar.
 But these foods, in the right amounts, can play a role in a balanced meal plan.
-The right amount and type of carbohydrates can be based on many factors, including a person’s activity levels and medications, such as insulin.
+The right amount and type of carbohydrates can depend on many factors, including a person’s activity level and medications, such as insulin.

-This article looks at some of the best foods for people with diabetes, as well as which foods to limit and how to ensure that a diet is balanced.
+This article looks at some of the best foods for people with diabetes, which foods to limit, and how to ensure a balanced diet.

 Green, leafy vegetables include:

 Whole grains contain high levels of fiber and more nutrients than refined white grains.

 Whole wheat and whole grains are lower on the glycemic index (GI) scale than white breads and rice.
 This means that they have less of an effect on blood sugar.

 Good examples of whole grains to include in the diet are:

 People need certain amounts of healthy fats to keep their body functioning and to promote heart and brain health.

 Certain fish are a rich source of both polyunsaturated and monounsaturated fats.
 These are: